Dry Needling - Bloomer, Wisconsin

 Dry needling is an effective technique for treating and managing pain.
-It can be used for a variety of musculoskeletal issues, such as shoulder, neck, heel, hip and back pain.
-Skilled, trained physical therapists in Bloomer use a thin monofilament needle to penetrate the skin and treat underlying muscular trigger points for the management of neuromusculoskeletal pain and movement impairments.
+It can be used for musculoskeletal pain, such as shoulder, neck, heel, hip and back, and movement impairments.

 A trigger point is a tight band in a muscle fiber that can disrupt function, restrict range of motion, refer pain or cause local tenderness.
+A physical therapist penetrates the skin with a thin monofilament needle to poke the underlying muscular trigger points.
 When dry needling is applied to a dysfunctional muscle or trigger point, it can decrease banding or tightness, increase blood flow, and reduce local and referred pain.

-Dry needling treats muscle tissue with the goal of reducing pain, inactivating trigger points and restoring function.
+Dry needling can reduce pain, inactivate trigger points and restore function.
 However, it rarely is a standalone procedure.
-It often is a part of a broader physical therapy approach incorporating other traditional physical therapy interventions into treatment.
+It often is a part of a broader physical therapy approach incorporating traditional physical therapy interventions.